 2d.
 Specify the location of your MSVC project / solution fileImagix 4D will process a specific file type for information about your code.
 That file type will vary depending on your selections for Type (Project or Solution) and for MSVC Version.

-For example, if you've selected MSVC Project and Visual Studio .NET, the associated file type is a .vcproj file.
-In the resulting .vcproj File field, enter the full path name of the .vcproj file generated for your project by MSVC.
-Typically, this is located in the top-level MSVC project directory, and is named project.vcproj.
+For example, if you've selected MSVC Project and are using Visual Studio 2010 or later, the associated file type is a .vcxproj file.
+In the resulting .vcxproj File field, enter the full path name of the .vcxproj file generated for your project by MSVC.
+Typically, this is located in the top-level MSVC project directory, and is named project.vcxproj.

 2e.
 Specify any directories containing pre-compiled headersWhen pre-compiled headers are used, information about the include directories containing the original header files, from which they are compiled, may not be available in the MSVC project settings.
 In this case, you need to explicitly specify these directories so that the Imagix 4D analyzer knows where to look for the header files.